|

 office to set the baragraph each day, a very great honour!
 Another

-important job was to issue on board passes to the ships' personnel, in
+important job was to issue on board passes to the ships' personnel,

-lovely meal, especially at Christmas time.
+port for a lovely meal, especially at Christmas time.

 Some of the staff we worked with:

-Peter Guy Allen, purser's shoreside, Malcolm (Manny) Green and John ?
+Peter Guy Allen, purser's shoreside, Malcolm (Manny) Green and John

-for the Engineering Superintendent's office.
+? for the Engineering Superintendent's office.

 Anyone remember those days would be good to